-- Call the control panel either using the double call method or directly (see above); when the control panel picks up, two tones are sounded. - 2.
-Enter the User TWA code on your telephone. - Do not enter your user code until you hear the two tones.
-Any digits entered before the tones are sounded are disregarded by the system. - The duration of the call is an option programmed by your installer.
-Ten seconds before the end of the call, two short tones are sounded.
-To extend the call, press 7 on your telephone. - 4.
-To disconnect before the end of the call, press "" then "#" on your telephone.
+- 1. Call the control panel either using the double call method or directly (see above); when the control panel picks up, two tones are sounded. - 2.
+Enter the Telecontrol code (Code 29) on your telephone within 15 seconds. - fJ Do not enter your user code until you hear the two tones.
+Any digits entered before the tones are sounded are disregarded by the system. - 3.
+A tone is sounded to indicate that the system is ready to receive commands.